cadjai/mirror-openshift-container-platform-operators/README.md

 It is recommended to look at the source repositories for each of the main scripts for the requirements of that script.
 The playbooks here only require ansible to run.

+## Cloning the repository
+1. Use `git clone https://github.com/cadjai/mirror-openshift-container-platform-operators.git` to clone the repository
+2. USe `cd mirror-openshift-container-platform-operators && git submodule update --init --recursive` to initially all submodule

 ## Running the playbooks
 ### Mirror operators from the Internet Connected Device
 1. Update the vars/registry.yml file to match your environment if necessary